There’s the right way to make a content plan. And there’s the wrong way to make a content plan.

 Having way too much content

 Your logic is sound, more content = more opportunities to engage.
-But the truth of the matter is that a high quantity of content could actually harm your social media growth more than nurture it.
+But the truth of the matter is that a high quantity of content could actually harm your social media marketing growth more than nurture it.
 If your followers are constantly being overwhelmed by your content then they’ll be more likely to become annoyed and unfollow you.
 Focus on quality over quantity and keep things minimal and simple.
 Avoid bothering your following unless you have something really great to show them.
-We would recommend posting no more than once per day on Facebook, Instagram, or LinkedIn, and no more than 4 times per day on Twitter.
+Across social media platforms we would recommend posting no more than once per day on Facebook, Instagram, or LinkedIn, and no more than 4 times per day on Twitter.

 Going it alone